boundtogetherbookssf/boundtogetherbookssf.github.io/README.md

-# Website for the Stanford Chapter of the Society of Conservation Biology
+# Website for Bound Together Bookstore, SF, CA.
+Made using Jekyll with a theme inspired by [Barber](https://github.com/samesies/barber-jekyll)